Yoast/developer/docs/shopify/overview.md

 ### Example

-This example shows part of the `theme.liquid` file before and after modification by Yoast SEO.
+This example shows how part of a store's `theme.liquid` file might look, before and after modification by Yoast SEO.

 #### Before